tesseract-ocr/tessdoc/Compiling-–-GitInstallation.md

     bin/unittest/unittest/stringrenderer_test

+Failed tests will show prominently as segfaults or SIGILL handlers (depending on the platform).

 ### Debug Builds
 Such builds produce Tesseract binaries which run very slowly.
 They are not useful for production, but good to find or analyze software problems.
 This is a proven build sequence: